 - Having sleep problems, such as difficulty falling or staying asleep

 People with panic disorder have frequent and unexpected panic attacks.
 Panic attacks are sudden periods of intense fear, discomfort, or sense of losing control even when there is no clear danger or trigger.
 Not everyone who experiences a panic attack will develop panic disorder.

 During a panic attack, a person may experience:

 - Feelings of being out of control

 People with panic disorder often worry about when the next attack will happen and actively try to prevent future attacks by avoiding places, situations, or behaviors they associate with panic attacks.
-Worry about panic attacks, and the effort spent trying to avoid attacks, cause significant problems in various areas of the person’s life, including the development of agoraphobia (see below).
+Panic attacks can occur as frequently as several times a day or as rarely as a few times a year.

 A phobia is an intense fear of—or aversion to—specific objects or situations.
 Although it can be realistic to be anxious in some circumstances, the fear people with phobias feel is out of proportion to the actual danger caused by the situation or object.